OpenEuroLLM/multi-cluster-eval/README.md

 A package for running OELLM CLI workflows across multiple HPC clusters using SLURM job arrays and Singularity containers.

 ## Currently supported workflows
 - Schedule evaluations on multiple models and tasks on all clusters ✅
+- Restart failed evaluations (e.g., due to node failures) ✅
+- Interactive eval job/csv builder ✅

 ## Planned workflows
-- Restart failed evaluations (e.g., due to node failures)
 - Sync and download evaluation results from all clusters via a shared data layer
 - Schedule training jobs on all clusters
 - Schedule conversions from MegatronLM to HuggingFace